 Ayahuasca*, the liana of the Soul

-Ayahuasca, also known as Yagé or Caapi, is a hallucinogenic drink originating from the Amazon basin, made from the decoction of two plants with complementary active principles: the Banisteriopsis Caapi liana, and the leaves of a shrub of the coffee family, Psychotria Veridis.
+Ayahuasca, also known as Yagé or Caapi, is a hallucinogenic drink native to the Amazon basin, made from the decoction of two plants with complementary active ingredients: the Banisteriopsis Caapi liana, and the leaves of Psychotria Véridis, a shrub in the coffee family.
+The use of this drink is associated with the shamanic practices of the Indians, who have been using it for magical-medical purposes since before the Spanish and Portuguese conquests.

 —————————————————————————-